drainganggtb/sqlalchemy-challenge/README.md

 '/api/v1.0/<start> and /api/v1.0/<start>/<end>'
 - Return a JSON list of the minimum temperature, the average temperature, and the max temperature for a given start or start-end range.
-- When given the start only, calculate 'TMIN', 'TAVG', and 'TMAX' for all dates greater than and equal to the start date.
+- When given the start only, calculate `TMIN`, `TAVG`, and `TMAX` for all dates greater than and equal to the start date.
-- When given the start and the end date, calculate the 'TMIN', 'TAVG', and 'TMAX' for dates between the start and end date inclusive.
+- When given the start and the end date, calculate the `TMIN`, `TAVG`, and `TMAX` for dates between the start and end date inclusive.